cr88192/bgbtech_misc/README.md

 BTIC1H is a modestly fast Blocky VQ codec using Adaptive Rice coding for things like color deltas and commands.

+There are both faster blocky VQ codecs, as well as codecs which offer a better quality/bpp, but it works ok.

 tst_fastbcn
 ===========